Who Is Drew Barrymore?

-Actress Drew Barrymore captured audiences' hearts at age 7 with her role in E.T.: The Extraterrestrial.
-Her troubled childhood soon led to substance abuse and a wild reputation, however, which negatively impacted her career for many years.
-In 1995, Barrymore founded Flower Films, and has since regained success as a talented actress, producer and businesswoman, starring in such films as The Wedding Singer, Charlie's Angels, Confessions of a Dangerous Mind and Music and Lyrics.
+Actress Drew Barrymore captured audiences' hearts at age seven with her role in E.T.: The Extraterrestrial.
+Her troubled childhood soon led to substance abuse and a wild reputation, which negatively impacted her career for many years.
+Barrymore co-founded Flower Films in 1995 and has since regained success as a talented actress, producer and businesswoman, starring in such films as The Wedding Singer, Charlie's Angels, Confessions of a Dangerous Mind and Music and Lyrics.

 Troubled Teen Years

 However, Jaid soon began taking her daughter to night clubs, and it was at Studio 54 and the China Club that Barrymore developed a pre-teen fondness of drugs and alcohol.
 At 13, an enraged Barrymore became violent when she was unable to throw her mother out of the house.
-She was placed in a rehabilitation center, and later wrote of the experience in her autobiography, Little Girl Lost.
+She was placed in a rehabilitation center and later wrote of the experience in her autobiography, Little Girl Lost.

 Because of her reputation as a wild child in trouble, film projects were slow to materialize.
 Barrymore made some minor films, including Irreconcilable Differences, Firestarter and Cat's Eye.
 In the 1990s, she began starring in a series of films that exploited her bad-girl image, including Poison Ivy (1992), Guncrazy (1992) and The Amy Fisher Story (1993), a made-for-TV movie based on the Joey Buttafuoco scandal.